Ethiopia's Tigray war: Fresh fighting shatters humanitarian truce

 On Wednesday morning, Getachew Reda, an adviser to the Tigrayan leader, said Ethiopian forces were responsible for launching an offensive against Tigray after a "week-long provocation" in the neighbouring Amhara region.

-Later, the government accused Tigrayan forces of breaking the truce - and said federal army and security forces were responding to their attacks "successfully".
+The government later accused Tigrayan forces of breaking the truce - and said federal army and security forces were responding to their attacks "successfully".

-Ethiopian officials also said their forces had shot down a plane carrying weapons for Tigray's military - which was denied by Mr Getachew.
+Ethiopian officials also said their forces had shot down a plane carrying weapons for Tigray's military, which Mr Getachew denied.

 UN chief António Guterres said he was deeply shocked by the fighting and called for an "immediate cessation of hostilities".

-A man in Kobo, some 25km (15 miles) from areas where fighting has been reported, told the BBC he heard gunfire starting on Tuesday night.
+A man in Kobo, some 25km (15 miles) from areas where fighting has been reported, told the BBC he first heard gunfire starting on Tuesday night.

 "At around 5am, the gunshots increased from both sides and we were hearing heavy weapons being fired," he said.